On effective models of regular black holes inspired by higher-derivative and nonlocal gravity: Case

+Only in the case of $f(-k^2) \sim k^4$ (like in sixth-derivative gravity) $\Box R$ might be regular~\cite{Giacchini:2021pmr}.
+This occurs because $A(r)$ contains a term $a_3 r^3$ in the series expansion [$a_3 = -2 \pi G \rho_{\rm eff}^\prime(0) \neq 0$], which opens a possibility for $\Box R$ be regular if \beq - 40 a_3 - 32 \pi G \mu \rho_{\rm eff}(0) = 0, \eeq as it can be deduced from the comparison of~\eq{AppBoxR} and~\eq{boquisErre}.
+One can also verify that under this exceptional condition, the other scalars with two covariant derivatives (such as $(\nabla_\la R_{\mu\nu\al\beta})^2$ and $R_{\mu\nu} \Box R^{\mu\nu}$) are also regular.

-Last but not least, in what concerns the comparison with the Newtonian limit, we notice that the higher powers of $r$ entering the equations of state considered in this Appendix makes the effective pressures vanish more slowly than the ones of Sec.~\ref{Sec4.4}, as $r$ increases.
-It is likely, thus, that the solution in the regime of large $r$ might converge to the Newtonian-limit metric in a more slowly way.
+Last but not least, in what concerns the comparison with the Newtonian limit, we notice that the higher powers of $r$ entering the equations of state considered in this Appendix make the effective pressures vanish more slowly than the ones of Sec.~\ref{Sec4.4}, as $r$ increases.
+Thus, the solution in the regime of large $r$ might likely converge to the Newtonian-limit metric in a more slow way.

 As a concrete example, let us consider the case of the Gaussian effective source~\eq{gauss}.
-The main choice of equation of state used in this paper gives the metric~\eq{metricB=0-exp}, while the choice~\eq{EOS21} results in \beq
+The main choice of equation of state used in this paper yields the metric~\eq{metricB=0-exp}, while the choice~\eq{EOS21} results in \beq

 \eeq As anticipated, the metric~\eq{metricB=appendix} coincides with the one obtained in~\cite{dirty} through the replacement $\mu = 1/\sqrt{\th}$ and a straightforward manipulation involving the lower incomplete gamma function $\ga(a,x)$ using the formula \beq \ga\left( \tfrac{3}{2} , \tfrac{\mu^2 r^2}{4} \right) = \frac{1}{2} \left[ \sqrt{\pi} \, {\rm erf} \left(\frac{\mu r}{2}\right) - \mu r \, e^{-\frac14 \mu^2 r^2} \right] . \eeq